gavin-romig-koch/insights-ansible-check/README.rst

 Where ``<USERNAME>`` and ``<PASSWORD>`` are valid for Red Hat Insights (Red Hat Portal, RHN, or RHSM).

-For ``ansible-check-insights`` to be able to get the Insights System ID off each target system, the Insights collector (redhat-access-insights) must be installed and registered on each target system, and the Insights fact plugin must be installed on each target system.
+For ``insights-ansible-check`` to be able to get the Insights System ID off each target system, the Insights collector (redhat-access-insights) must be installed and registered on each target system, and the Insights fact plugin must be installed on each target system.
 The ``insights-installer.yml`` playbook in ``support-playbooks`` will ensure both of these are true::